RyanKung/k8s_vagrant/README.md

 ## Depoly a services

-We have a docker registry running on `k8s-master` as `192.168.50.10:5000`, so you can create a development by push a docker repo to out private docker registry first.
+We have a docker registry running on `k8s-master` as `192.168.50.10:5000`, so you can create a development by push a docker repo to our private docker registry first.

 ## Control with `kubectl` from your host machine